ElementsProject/lightning-charge/README.md

 `expiry` sets the invoice expiry time in seconds (defaults to one hour).
 `metadata` may contain arbitrary invoice-related meta-data.
-`description` is embedded in the payment request and presented in the user's wallet (keep it short).
+`description` is embedded in the payment request and presented by the user's wallet (keep it short).

 Returns `201 Created` and the invoice on success.